jtwebman/typejson/source/index.md

 ---
 # What is this?

 This is my thoughts on making a Strongly Typed JSON format.
-This is like JSON Schema in that you define what the document is suppose to look like but this is for validating the types and making less code on the each end to wire it up to real types in your system.
-This is not meant to replace JSON Schema.
+TypeJSON is like JSON Schema in that you define what the document is suppose to look like but in types.
+It is a way to make it less code on each end to wire it up to a typed language in your system.
+This is not meant to replace JSON Schema or to validate the content of the type but you could do that if you wanted with parameters talked about below.

 Reasons for using TypeJSON vs JSON Schema:

 - JSON Schema really came from JSON and the small amount of types supported.
 TypeJSON supports many different value types and allows you to build any type you want.
+This lets you map JSON directly to your types in your system.

 - JSON Schema is missing a way to name types.
 You can use `id` properties and `$ref` but they are not required and are normally urls.

 - TypeJSON forces you to declare types for everything.
 There is no generic object type or anything type.

 - JSON Schema is missing union types.
 It does have anyOf or oneOf but that is only for arrays and not for basic single property types.
 TypeJSON has a Union type.
-This would allow you to define a endpoint that could return many different types.
+This would allow you to define an endpoint that could return many different types.

-The TypeJSON parser can be just a simple parser on top of the already existing JSON parsers that will allow you to define functions to be called for each type or if your languages supports pattern matching you could use that.
+TypeJSON is valid JSON so the parser can be just a simple parser on top of an already existing JSON parsers that will allow you to define functions to be called for each type or if your languages supports pattern matching you could use that.
 This will definitely depend on what language it is implemented in.

-The number one goal of TypeJSON is to make it less work for you to map JSON to your types not to validate what is in that type is valid.
+The number one goal of TypeJSON is to make it less work for you to map JSON to your types not to validate what is in the type is valid.
+Since validation almost always includes some business logic for the system I will leave that up to you to implement.

 # TypeJSON Explained